-CIVIC’s peacekeeping work is based on the theory that UN peacekeeping reform should be civilian-focused and must occur at the local-, national-, and international-level in order to be sustained.
+CIVIC’s peacekeeping work is based on the theory that UN peacekeeping reform should be civilian-focused and must occur at the local, national, and international levels to be sustained.
 At the local-level, CIVIC documents the perspectives of communities under threat, local authorities, armed actors, humanitarians, and the peacekeeping personnel carrying out daily activities to protect, often in remote locations.
-At the national-level, CIVIC engages with a peacekeeping operation’s leadership, national civil society organizations, UN agencies, NGOs, embassies, and host-state governments to strengthen tools and capacities, such as early warning threat assessments and standard operating procedures.
-Through this work, we seek to capture good practices and lessons learned and share them with these key stakeholders.
+At the national-level, CIVIC engages with a peacekeeping operation’s headquarters, national civil society organizations, the UN agencies and international NGOs, embassies, and host-state government representatives.
+Through this work, we capture and share good practices and lessons learned within and between peacekeeping mission contexts.

 - Peacekeeping performance is strengthened by ensuring that mandates are matched with adequate means and resources.